Cyberlorians/M-21-31/ExecutiveSummary.md

 # M2131 Project Overview

-The **M2131 Project** is a comprehensive initiative aimed at significantly enhancing the cybersecurity capabilities of U.S. Federal agencies.
+The **M-21-31 Project** is a comprehensive initiative aimed at significantly enhancing the cybersecurity capabilities of U.S. Federal agencies.
 Aligned with **Executive Order 14028**, the project addresses the urgent need for improved cybersecurity practices and compliance across the federal landscape.

 ---

 ## Core Objectives

-### 🔍 Enhancing Visibility
+### 🔍 Improving Visibility
 The project focuses on improving visibility **before, during, and after a cybersecurity incident** by establishing centralized access for each agency’s Security Operations Center (SOC).
 This enables more responsive, coordinated, and effective incident response.

 ### 📊 Event Logging Maturity Model
-To drive consistent progress, M2131 defines a structured maturity model for event logging.
+To drive consistent progress, M-21-31 defines a structured maturity model for event logging.
 The model aligns with the timelines outlined in OMB M-21-31:

 #### Key Timelines: